 - A. The President shall act as the chief executive of the Council and shall preside at all Council meetings and chair the Executive Committee.
-The President must be an exofficio member of all committees; act as the spokesperson for this Neighborhood Council as an official representative to the public and media unless otherwise designated; - B. The Vice President shall serve in place of the President if the President is unable to serve.
+The President must be an exofficio member of all committees; act as the spokesperson for this Neighborhood Council as an official representative to the public and media unless otherwise designated. - The President is first bank card holder. - 2nd Card Holder will be appointed by the President and Approved by the full Board. - Emergency Card Holder will be appointed by the President and Approved by the full Board. - B. The Vice President shall serve in place of the President if the President is unable to serve.
 The Vice President will also perform such other duties in concert with the President. - C. The Secretary shall keep minutes of all Board meetings which records will be prepared and distributed prior to the next meeting.
 An Alternate Secretary may be appointed by the Board to serve in the absence of the Secretary, as needed.
 Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board member, including the right to vote on matters before the Council.
 The Secretary or their designee(s) will comply with the Brown Act posting requirements for Council Board meetings.
 The secretary shall perform such other duties as may be directed by resolution of the Council.
 The Secretary shall provide a Quarterly Attendance Report to the Council. - D. The Treasurer shall maintain the records of the Council's finances and books of accounts and perform other duties in accordance with the Council's Financial Management Plan and the "Department" policies and procedures.
 The disbursement of funds will require the signatures of the Treasurer and President.
 The Treasurer will chair the Budget and Finance Committee. - E. Parliamentarian.
 The Parliamentarian is an appointed position by the chairperson and shall have a working knowledge of the Brown Act, Robert's Rules of Order, Bylaws, and Standing Rules; advising the Chair as required.
 The Parliamentarian shall ensure meetings are conducted in an expeditious manner.
 The Parliamentarian monitors the time.
 Parliamentarian is a nonvoting position. - F. Sergeant-At-Arms is an appointed position by the chairperson and shall preserve order to all meetings in accordance with the Code of Civility (referenced in Article XIV, Section 1) at all public meetings, and shall perform such other duties as are usually incident to this office.
 The Sergeant-At-Arms should not use any physical contact to "preserve order".
 It is advisable to summon the Police for assistance if faced with a dangerous situation.